Azure/azure-sdk-for-net/sdk/entra/Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents/README.md

 ## Key concepts

+### .NET SDK

 Key concepts of the Azure .NET SDK can be found [here](https://azure.github.io/azure-sdk/dotnet_introduction.html)

+### Azure AD custom extensions

+Custom extensions allow you to handle Azure AD events, integrate with external systems, and customize what happens in your application authentication experience.
+For example, a custom claims provider is a custom extension that allows you to enrich or customize application tokens with information from external systems that can't be stored as part of the Azure AD directory.

+### Authentication events trigger

+The authentication events trigger allows a function to be executed when an authentication event is sent from the Azure AD event service.

+### Authentication events trigger output binding

+The authentication events trigger output binding allows a function to send authentication event actions to the Azure AD event service.

 ## Documentation

-* One the function has been published, there's some good reading about logging and metrics that can be found [here](https://docs.microsoft.com/azure/azure-functions/functions-monitor-log-analytics?tabs=csharp)
+* One the function has been published, there's some good reading about logging and metrics that can be found [here](https://learn.microsoft.com/azure/azure-functions/functions-monitor-log-analytics?tabs=csharp)

 * For API Documentation, please see the (Link TBD)
 * Once this moves to preview, we except no breaking changes and would be as simple as removing the the nuget source that points to the private preview.